 Bernice Bernadette Sellsted (nee Allary)

-To send flowers in memory of Bernice Bernadette Sellsted, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Bernice Bernadette Sellsted, please visit our Heartfelt Sympathies Store.

 Born at Cresent Lake SK December 21st 1931